Mehgugs/novus/docs_topics/02-DiveIn.md

 ```

 This will lookup the function in `commands` and call it with the context.
+If we return values from the handler we pass them to reply, useful.

 Now our ping command looks like this: